© Len Kenna & Crystal Jordan

 Bud Singh was born in 1873 in the Punjab, India.
 He arrived in Australia in 1899.
 He stated that he was in the Cavalry in India and that he had performed with the 100 Horseman that came from India in 1900 to give a demonstration at the Sydney Show Grounds.
-This is highly unlikely as Bud arrived in Australia one year earlier and is not listed as one of the 100 riders in the display; he may however been an assistant or groom to one of the riders.
+This is highly unlikely as Bud arrived in Australia one year earlier and is not listed as one of the 100 riders in the display by the Indian Contingent; he may however been an assistant or groom to one of the riders.

 After Bud’s arrival in Australia he started working as a foot hawker, carrying merchandise from door to door.
 As his finances improved he purchased a horse and cart and worked in the Yerranderie and Camden area and later branched out and bought the General Store at Yerranderie.
 He also made quite a lot of money from investments in the Silver mines in the area.

 On the 23rd September 1923, Bud was assaulted by 6 men who broke into his store and stole a number of items.
 Bud was admitted to the Camden District Hospital where his right eye was removed.
 Seven men were remanded for 8 days and later charged with the assault and breaking and entering into his store at Yerranderie.
 They were released on bail of £500 ($1,000) each, an enormous amount of money at that time, which underlines the seriousness of the crime.